JasperGrant/FootFighters/README.md

 Join us in Foot Fighters, a tickle' em up 1V1 platformer taking inspiration from fast paced classics like Stick Fight and Spelunky.

 Our unique hopping control scheme ensures hours of fun.
-Just point with the R Stick and press A to hop or B to feather.
+Just point with the L Stick and press A to hop or B to feather.

 Featuring wacky powerups that change the whole game.
 Find them in shoeboxes scattered around the map.